ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 This might introduce merge conflicts, which you resolve as normal.
 Once the conflicts have been resolved, and the PR has been approved, it can be merged with ```git merge --ff-only```.

-Having a linear git history is one way to manage a project which comes with it's set of benefits.
+Having a linear git history is one way to manage a project which comes with its set of benefits.
 However, having a non-linear history has its own set of benefits.
 Chiefly, some metadata is lost when a branch is rebased, since the commit the branch was initially based on has changed.
 In addition to this, a non-linear history can make the history of long-lived feature branches more clear, however, since we used trunk-based development this was not a concern for us.